alexander-zap/reinforcement-learning-framework/README.md

 # Reinforcement Learning Framework

 An easy-to-read Reinforcement Learning (RL) framework.
-Provides standardized interfaces and implementations to various Reinforcement Learning methods and environments.
-Also, this is the main place to start your journey with Reinforcement Learning and learn from tutorials and examples.
+Provides standardized interfaces and implementations to various Reinforcement Learning and Imitation Learning methods and utilities.

 ### Main Features

-- Choose from a growing number of **Gym environments** and **MLAgent environments**
-- Using various Reinforcement Learning algorithms for learning, which are implemented in **Stable-Baselines 3**
+- Using various Reinforcement Learning algorithms to learn from gym environment interaction, which are implemented in **Stable-Baselines 3**
+- Using various Imitation Learning algorithms to learn from replays, which are implemented in **Imitation**
-- Integrate or implement own **custom environments and agents** in a standardized interface
+- Integrate or implement own **custom agents and algorithms** in a standardized interface
-- Upload your models to the **HuggingFace Hub**
+- Upload your models (with logged metrics, checkpoints and video recordings) to **HuggingFace Hub** or **ClearML**

 ## Set-Up

-### Activate your development environment

-If you are on a UNIX-based OS:
-You are fine.
-Continue with the next step.

-If you are on Windows:
-Make sure to use a WSL Python interpreter as your development environment, since we require a UNIX-based system underneath Python to run a lot of the environments and algorithms.
-For users using PyCharm, see https://www.jetbrains.com/help/pycharm/using-wsl-as-a-remote-interpreter.html for more information.
-For users using Visual Studio Code, see https://code.visualstudio.com/docs/remote/wsl-tutorial and https://code.visualstudio.com/docs/remote/wsl for more information.

 ### Install all dependencies in your development environment

-To set up your local development environment, please run:
+To set up your local development environment, please install poetry (see (tutorial)\[https://python-poetry.org/docs/\]) and run:

 ```
 poetry install